dtikhonov/talks/ctags/ctags-slides.md

 - By default, `tags` is created
 - Use `-f` option to override
 - `-f-` prints to stdout
+- Use `-a` to append to existing tags file

 # What Perl things are there?